YELLOWSTONE RADIO CLUB

 Section 1.
 Number, Qualifications, and Election - The Board of Directors shall number seven and consist of the Club President, Vice President, Secretary, and Treasurer, a representative from YARES, plus two other full members who are elected by the membership.
 The Directors who are also Club Officers shall be elected and serve a term as provided in Article V. Section 1.
 The remaining three Directors shall be elected by a simple majority vote at the Annual Meeting of the Club and serve a term of three years or until a successor has been duly elected.
 In the event of a vacancy, a successor shall be elected at the next regular meeting to fill the unexpired term.
 Only one of these three Directors shall be elected in a given year so that expiration dated of their terms do not coincide.

 Section 2.
 Duties – The Board of Directors shall discuss and consider matters pertaining to the welfare of the Club, and at their discretion, bring such matters with recommendations before the general membership at a regular Club meeting.
-The Board shall elect the Club Trustee(s), select and approve a financial institution for Club funds, serve as an arbitrator for disputes involving persons, make recommendations concerning dues and initiation fees, and make recommendations for honorary memberships.
+The Board shall select and approve a financial institution for Club funds, serve as an arbitrator for disputes involving persons, and make recommendations concerning dues.

 Section 3.
 Meetings – The Board of Directors shall meet upon the call on any Board member at a time and place agreed upon by the Directors.
 The Club President shall preside over the meetings of the Board of Directors.